gertst/SunriseAlarm/README.md

 When an alarms goes off, a ledstrip above the bed slowly simulates a sunrise and music starts to play, increasing very slowly.
 Different LED light scenes can be set and the wake-up time can be set and changed, both using a rotary knob and remotly.
-The SunriseAlarm can send and receive commmands using MQTT, so remote control is possible with a wide range of devices, like a smartphone or a full blown home automation system.
+The Sunrise Alarm can send and receive commmands using MQTT, so remote control is possible with a wide range of devices, like a smartphone or a home automation system.

-Here are some photos and a video of the effects: https://photos.app.goo.gl/3kZMjbhgKaqZbkF48
+Here are some photos and a video of the installation and light effects: https://photos.app.goo.gl/3kZMjbhgKaqZbkF48

 ### Component list and why they are used: